Associate in Arts for Transfer | SC Program: AA-T.1006

 Units 3

-Advisory: ENGL 1A with a grade of C or higher, or English Placement Level 7
+Advisory: A grade of C or higher in ENGL 1A or English Placement Level 7.

 This course surveys various psychological research methods with an emphasis on research design, experimental procedures, descriptive methods, and the collection, analysis, interpretation, and reporting of research data.
 Research design and methodology will be examined through a review of research in a variety of areas of psychology.
-This course may be offered in a distance education format.

 Apply Now